 The Dean of Libraries will:

 - Actively seek innovative solutions and initiatives to support the University’s educational, research, scholarship, and community strategic priorities.

 - Establish and maintain positive working relationships throughout the University, community, and professional organizations.

-- Advocate for the collections, resources, partnerships, and programming necessary to support educational programs and to provide the best possible service to stakeholders.
+- Advocate for the collections, resources, partnerships, and programming necessary to support educational programs, including distance-education, and to provide the best possible service to Libraries’ stakeholders.

-- Support a variety of research through a variety of digital tools related to open access, altmetrics, text/data mining, social media, etc.
+- Support research through a variety of digital tools related to open access, altmetrics, and text/data mining.

 - Collaborate with the Libraries’ leadership team to prepare annual goals in alignment with University strategic priorities and report progress towards their achievement.

 - Promote continuous improvement of the Libraries’ programs and services through assessment.

 - Enhance efforts to recruit and retain outstanding Libraries’ faculty and staff.

 - Facilitate opportunities for professional development and innovation within the University Libraries.